Click here to see Appendices

 A practitioner of Gun Fu should be able to defend him or herself in any situation.
 To develop this skill in a safe

-defend yourself against the unknown attacker.
-For testing purposes, you will be required to produce a minimum of
+yourself against the unknown attacker.
+For testing purposes, you will be required to produce a minimum of three

-three immediate responses to each category of attack.
-Therefore, you should write in your preferred alternative
+immediate responses to each category of attack.
+Therefore, you should write in your preferred alternative responses

-responses for each attack listed.
-For purposes of illustration, we have included video clips demonstrating
+for each attack listed.
+For purposes of illustration, we have included video clips demonstrating fundamental concepts and preliminary response moves.
+You can find them in the

 1. Grab to the wrist/sleeve: